BAMFORD EDGE IN THE PEAK DISTRICT, DERBYSHIRE

 Bamford Edge is at an elevation of 1381 ft (420 metres) and is very popular with walkers and climbers.

 I think you would agree that the views are just breathtaking.
-Ladybower reservoir with Ashopton Viaduct, Crook Hill, Win Hill, Cement Works in the Hope Valley and on the other side amazing views of Stanage Edge.
+Ladybower Reservoir with Ashopton Viaduct, Crook Hill, Win Hill, Cement Works in the Hope Valley, and on the other side amazing views of Stanage Edge.
 The choice is yours, but where to look first? 😉